x0bd/xoboid/src/content/posts/01-ai-game.md

 ---
-title: "A Typical AI Enhanced Game."
+title: "Building Games with Generative Agents."
-publishedAt: 2023-09-07
+publishedAt: 2023-05-15
 description: "An Example Of How Generative Agents will enhance storytelling"
 slug: "cassandra"
 isPublish: true